nvDai/hackathon-web11/README.md

-# hackthon-web11
+# Pomodoro Timer
-25-minutes app: allow user study following the 25 minutes method
+This app allows you to study effectively by following the 25 minutes method.